jdbuenol/AdventureFishalist/docs/codingStyle.md

 ## Functions

-Open Brackets in next line
+Open Brackets in next line, with the exception of anonymous functions.

 ```php
 function camelCase()